Key Dates & Information

-Three teachers reading groups are running in Gloucestershire in 2017/18 – in Stroud, Gloucester and Cheltenham.
+Five teachers reading groups are running in Gloucestershire in 2018/19 – in Cheltenham, Cirencester, Coleford, Gloucester and Stroud.

 The programme is open to all Key Stage 2 teachers, but the selected novels will be most appropriate for Year 5/6 pupils so priority will be given to teachers of these year groups.
 To include as many schools as possible, places are limited to two teachers per school.